 In addition to his position at GrowNYC, Bob is also Chair of the Times Square Alliance and the Adirondack Council.
 He is a Director of Parks and Trails New York and a member of the Executive Committee of the New York State Bar Association’s Environmental Law Section, both of which he previously chaired.
 Bob has served on many other boards and other entities including The Broadway Association, the Preservation League of New York State, the Carl Schurz Park Association, Manhattan Community Board No. 8, Citizens for Clean Air, the Solid Waste Advisory Board of the Manhattan Borough President, and Volunteer Lawyers for the Arts.

-Charlene Balfour, Treasurer
+Charlene Balfour, Vice Chair

 Jordan Barowitz, Secretary

 Jordan Barowitz is a Vice President and the Director of External Affairs for The Durst Organization.